danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 button: https://github.com/danielsaidi/SwiftUIKit/blob/master/Sources/SwiftUIKit/Gestures/GestureButton.swift
 ---

-As we saw in [last week's post]({{page.post}}), complex gestures in a SwiftUI `ScrollView` is complicated, since they can block the scrolling.
-However, if we don't have a scroll view, things become a lot easier.
-Let's take a look at a version of the button that we created last week, that uses a single gesture.
+As we saw in [last week's post]({{page.post}}), gestures in a `ScrollView` are complicated, since they can block the scrolling.
+Without a scroll view, things become a lot easier.
+Let's take a look.

+## Less complexity

-If we don't have to consider the complexities that scroll views bring, we can focus on handling different gestures in the cleanest way possible.
-For my needs, I need to be able to handle the following gestures:
+If we don't have to consider the scroll view complexities, we can focus on handling estures in the cleanest way possible.
+For my needs, I need to handle the following gestures:

 * Presses
 * Releases (inside and outside)